 Who is at Risk?

-Sensitive Groups for High Ozone
+Sensitive Groups for High Ozone or PM

 - Children (under 18), including teenagers, because their lungs are still developing and they breathe more air per pound of body weight than adults